wp-plugins/orbisius-cyberstore/readme.txt

 == Changelog ==

 = 2.1.4 =
+* Note: The failed subject and text is sent to sent to the buyers when Paypal reports that the transaction is invalid.
+That way the buyer will that the admin is looking into it.
+The admin should check if there is a confirmation email from Paypal and send the download link manually.
 * added a check for txn_type if exists in the paypal params

 = 2.1.3 =